 \subsubsection{Quantile Regression Neural Network (QRNN)}

-The methods discussed earlier, including MF, FM, and DeepFM, are primarily designed for expectation-based prediction tasks.
+The methods discussed earlier, including MF, FM, and DeepFM, are primarily designed for mean-based prediction tasks.
 However, our goal is to predict the entire distribution of sales, rather than just the mean, which is crucial for robust SCF risk management.
-Given that DeepFM is essentially a neural network architecture, it becomes necessary to extend the linear quantile regression model of QRGMM into a neural network based quantile regression model.
+Given that DeepFM is essentially a neural network architecture, it becomes necessary to extend the linear quantile regression model of QRGMM into a neural-network-based quantile regression model.
 QRNN provides an ideal tool for achieving this extension.

 QRNN enhances conventional quantile regression by leveraging neural networks to approximate quantile functions directly.
-Instead of constraining the quantile function to a linear form, QRNN employs a flexible neural network architecture—often composed of multiple dense layers with nonlinear activation functions—to model the potentially intricate relationship between covariates and various quantiles of the response variable.
-Unlike the loss functions used in MF, FM, or DeepFM—which typically minimize mean squared error—QRNN adopts the same pinball loss as the linear quantile regression model introduced earlier in this paper.
-In addition, QRNN provides an efficient way to fit multiple quantiles at different quantile levels \(\tau_j\), the total loss is typically the sum over all quantiles and samples:
+Instead of constraining the quantile function to a linear form, QRNN employs a flexible neural network architecture, often composed of multiple dense layers with nonlinear activation functions, to model the potentially intricate relationship between covariates and various quantiles of the response variable.
+Unlike the loss functions used in MF, FM, or DeepFM, which typically minimize mean squared error, QRNN adopts the same pinball loss as the linear quantile regression model introduced earlier in this paper.
+In addition, QRNN provides an efficient way to fit multiple quantiles at different quantile levels \(\tau_j\), the total loss is typically the sum over all quantiles and observations:

-where \(\hat{y}_{i,j}\) denotes the predicted \(\tau_j\)-quantile for sample \(i\), obtained as the output from the neural network model.
+where \(\hat{y}_{i,j}\) denotes the predicted \(\tau_j\)-quantile for observation \(i\), obtained as the output from the neural network model.
 The model can be efficiently solved by SGD methods.

 By integrating this quantile-specific loss with a neural network structure, QRNN can learn multiple quantiles simultaneously, capturing distinct aspects of the underlying conditional distribution.
-Neural network components such as nonlinear activations, dropout layers, and proper regularization enable the QRNN to represent complex, non-linear patterns and maintain stability during training.
+Neural network components such as nonlinear activations, dropout layers, and proper regularization enable the QRNN to represent complex, nonlinear patterns and maintain stability during training.
 In essence, QRNN extends quantile regression capabilities beyond linear assumptions, allowing for highly non-linear relationships and more realistic modeling of distributions.